xieguigang/Data.GIS/README.md

 # Data.GIS
-GIS data visualization of VisualBasic hybrids with SVG/CSS
+Data visualization of the information about and appraisal of an epidemic or population population genetics datadata by associated withwith  GIS byby using VisualBasic hybrids with SVG/CSS

 ![](./etc.png)